databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

   <!-- Images are downsized intentionally to improve quality on retina displays -->
 </p>

-However, the same restrictions that enable these substantial performance gains also make it difficult to express many of the important stages in a typical graph-analytics pipeline: constructing the graph, modifying its structure, or expressing computation that spans multiple graphs.
+The same restrictions that enable graph-parallel systems to achieve substantial performance gains also limit their ability to express many of the important stages in a typical graph-analytics pipeline.
+Moreover while graph-parallel systems are optimized for iterative diffusion algorithms like PageRank they are not well suited to more basic tasks like constructing the graph, modifying its structure, or expressing computation that spans multiple graphs.

+These tasks typically require data-movement outside of the graph topology and are often more naturally expressed as operations on tables in more traditional data-parallel systems like Map-Reduce.
-Furthermore, how we look at data depends on our objectives and the same raw data may have many different table and graph views.
+Furthermore, how we look at data depends on our objectives and the same raw data may require many different table and graph views throughout the analysis process:

 <p style="text-align: center;">
   <img src="img/tables_and_graphs.png"